balasuar/slate/source/includes/_rest2taxdocumentresponse.md

 The format of this transaction, which may be useful for support queries.

 **duration** decimal
-The number of seconds taken to process the tax calculation.
+The number of milliseconds taken to process the tax calculation.

 **modifiedDate** string
 The date, in ISO 8601 format, on which the most recent update to this document was posted